 16.6.
-The Development Plan shall be accompanied by an Environmental Impact Assessment Plan submitted under the Environmental Protection Act, 1996.
-The approval of the

-Development plan and issuance of the Petroleum Production Licence is subject to the environmental authorizations to be issued by the Environmental Protection Agency in accordance with the Environmental Protection Act.
+The Development Plan shall be accompanied by an Environmental Impact Assessment Plan submitted under the Environmental Protection Act, 1996 as may be amended or repealed and replaced from time to time.
+The approval of the Development plan and issuance of the Petroleum Production Licence is subject to the prior issue of environmental authorizations or permits by the Environmental Protection Agency in accordance with the Environmental Protection Act.